0xnenlabs/SageAI/README.md

 Input and output types may be defined using Pydantic models, and are automatically validated by SageAI.
 They can also be defined outside the `function.py` file, and imported into the file.

-Below is a minimal example of a function that returns the current weather in a given location.
+Here is a simplified example of how SageAI might handle a function that fetches the current weather for a given location.

 ```python
 # functions/get_current_weather/function.py